ryentran/keyboard-pcb-design/README.md

 <img src = "3x3%20macropad%20v1/images/Soldered%20PCB.jpg" width = "500">

 # Programming
 The MCU used for this project is an atmega32u4 which was programmed with [QMK_firmware](https://github.com/qmk/qmk_firmware).
 To achieve this, the used MCU pins and key layout was defined in C header files.
-Once everything was setup, the hexfile was generated using a makefile and loaded onto the MCU using [QMK_toolbox](https://github.com/qmk/qmk_toolbox)
+Once everything was setup, the hexfile was generated using a makefile and loaded onto the MCU using [QMK_toolbox](https://github.com/qmk/qmk_toolbox).
+To test the board, the pins across each key was shorted with a wire and the programmed key was executed.

+# Mechanical Key Switches